 I agree.
 Now it’s time to prove that, even when no one else knows but the two of us.

-Just to be sure, I had my man read over this.
-Those exclamation marks?
+Note from Gert: I first shared this post over six years ago.
+It ruffled some feathers and soothed some others.
+Before I posted it on the blog, I had my man read over this – just to be sure.
+Those exclamation marks?!
 He did those.
-Yep, he changed those periods to an exclamation mark.
+Yep, he changed those periods to exclamation marks.
 So, just in case you wonder what he thinks about this, now you know.